Menu

 Total: $10725.23

-Three nested line items, each with their own validated fields, all extracted in one call.
-The validators on LineItem and Invoice ensure data quality at every level.
+Three line items, each with its own checked fields, all from one call.
+The checks on both LineItem and Invoice guard data at every level.

-KEY INSIGHT: Nested Pydantic models let you extract complex, hierarchical data in a single LLM call.
-Define the full schema and the model fills all levels at once — no need for multiple extraction passes.
+KEY INSIGHT: Nested models let you pull layered data in one LLM call.
+Spell out the full schema and the model fills all levels at once — no need for many rounds.

 Exercise 2: Build a Multi-Schema Extraction Pipeline

-You’ve seen the classify-then-extract pattern.
-Now build one yourself.
+You have seen the classify-then-extract pattern.
+Now build one from scratch.

 Create two Pydantic schemas: MeetingNotes (with fields: title, date, attendees list, action_items list, decisions list) and StatusUpdate (with fields: project_name, status as “on_track”/”at_risk”/”blocked”, completed_tasks list, blockers list).
 Add a validator that rejects invalid status values.

-Then build a LangGraph pipeline that classifies incoming text as either “meeting_notes” or “status_update” and routes to the correct extractor.
+Then build a LangGraph pipeline that classifies incoming text as either “meeting_notes” or “status_update” and routes to the right extractor.

 Hint 1

-Follow the same pattern as the ticket system: create a `classify_node` that uses plain LLM invoke, then a routing function that sends to either `extract_meeting` or `extract_status` based on classification.
+Follow the same layout as the ticket system: build a `classify_node` that uses plain LLM invoke, then a routing function that sends to either `extract_meeting` or `extract_status` based on the label.

 Hint 2 (nearly the answer)